Hopefully you pay attention to the news and have alerts set up on your emergency radio, because boil advisories are very common.

 If you are unable to boil water for treating it, there are some other options.

 Unscented bleach is very effective and perfectly safe for treating water.
-It will kill bacteria, parasites, and viruses.
+It will kill bacteria, most parasites, and viruses.
 You can find detailed instructions on how to treat water with bleach here.

 2. Water Purification Tablets or Drops